- Ampersand ("&")

 The parameter is the class name of the widget set, that is, without the extension.

-This abbreviation is sometimes fine to use, but you are nevertheless encouraged to use expressions such as and so forth.
+This abbreviation is sometimes fine to use, but you are still encouraged to use expressions such as and so forth.
 If used, it should be preceded by comma and followed by period.

 You would normally implement some views, etc.